-Herstmonceux Museum, including Campbell Hall, is run by the Lime Park Heritage Trust.
-Admission is by arrangement for archaeological groups only at present.
+Herstmonceux Museum, including Campbell Hall, is operated by Herstmonceux Museum Ltd. Admission is by arrangement for archaeological groups and automotive engineers only at present.
 Please telephone to make an appointment for viewing at least 3 months ahead to avoid disappointment.
 Eventually, we hope to be able to publish more regular opening times and have staff to man the Museum on those occasions.

 SCENERY - The display case for the Ecostar DC50 tribute car is made from recycled timber.
 The stack of wooden frames in the foreground were used by the Smooth Faced Gentlemen for umpteen performances of Shakespeare's Titus Andronicus in and around London, including the Pleasance and Greenwich Theatres, between 2012 and 2015.
 This stagecraft needed to be resistant to water based special effects to simulate the extraordinary bloodletting in this gruesome play.
 You can see some of the red dye that stained the wood, despite a hectic clean-up schedule after each performance.
 We are grateful to the Smooth Faced ladies for this contribution to our recycling programme.

 FRAMED - It is nearly time to fit the security glass, with the treated timber frames almost completed.
 At the moment Campbell Hall is filled with overspill from the working element of the Museum.
 We also need to make two French style doors so that maintenance staff can get in to clean the exhibits from time to time.

 MAIL 4 JAN 2017 - According to an article in the Daily

 Mail online, the daughter of hero Donald Campbell who died as he attempted a new water speed record has laid flowers on

 Coniston Water to mark the 50th anniversary of the

 'It was beyond these days of risk assessment and health and safety, and he went out and he did what he did.
 He did it most times with huge success.'